B-iggy/HWS-Creative-Scenario/README.md

 Pull requests are welcome, if you describe what your goal of your change is and how it could benefit the gameplay on HWS.

-Feedback about the HWS Config files are most welcome in form of ["Issues"](https://github.com/B-iggy/HWS-Creative-Scenario/issues).
+Constructive feedback about the HWS Config files are most welcome in form of ["Issues"](https://github.com/B-iggy/HWS-Creative-Scenario/issues).
 That way I can relate directly on the proper Config part and reference your "Issue" Feedback in a commit.

 ## Known problems